piyushgoyall/HackerRank/README.md

-These codes are the answers to the questions on hackerrank.:alien::eyes:
+These codes are the answers to the questions on hackerrank. :alien: :eyes: